oneapi-src/oneDPL/rfcs/proposed/asynchronous_api_general/readme.md

 be started explicitly by one of a few dedicated calls.
 Therefore the approach appears more suitable for deferred execution, while eager execution would be at least more verbose to code.

-Some companion proposals, notably for [async_scope](https://wg21.link/p3149) and [system execution context](https://wg21.link/p2079), are yet to be accepted to the working draft.
+Some companion proposals, notably for [async_scope](https://wg21.link/p3149) and [system execution context](https://wg21.link/p2079), are yet to be accepted to the working draft as of now.
 The proposal for adding [asynchronous parallel algorithms](https://wg21.link/p3300) is at a very early stage and is not planned for C++ 26.